D1ang/BasicLedger/README.md

 - Release 2.0 - Dashboard with graphs overview

 ### Features Left to Implement
-In the future I would like to add a login feature so the Ledger can be secured and have multi-user support.
+In the future I would like to add a login feature so the ledger can be secured and have multi-user support.
-Also, we would like to add some animations to the ledger to make a nicer user experience.
+Also, I would like to add some animations to the ledger to make a nicer user experience.
 Extra options I would like to add is a separate credit card overview, monthly overview, print to pdf and more graphs.

 ## Testing
 All fields will function, and everything will be properly written to a Mongo database.

 This site was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.
 To ensure compatibility and responsiveness it is also tested on an android based mobile device (OnePlus5).
-When the webpage is visited on larger screens the shirt sample will be shown on the right side but will be placed on the bottom on smaller screens.

-The tool has been bug tested by several user on different ages and countries.
+The tool has been bug tested by several users with different ages and from different countries.
 The choice for not using Jasmine has been made.
 Jasmine is not easy to understand and will not give the understandable feedback that an end-user can provide.

 ## Bugs